HarshaVardhan23/Blood-Bank-Management/README.md

 # About

-“Blood Point” is an android application to collect or donate blood easily.
+“Blood Point” is an  application to collect or donate blood easily.
 Users who have an android phone & active internet connection can contact and start searching for a donor easily through this application.
 The purpose of this application is to help people belonging to rural areas.

 # Features